ISCDtoolbox/NavierStokes/README.md

 1. you will need to install the [ICS Commons Library](https://github.com/ICStoolbox/Commons) on your system.
 Please refer to the instructions provided on the ICS Commons Library page in order to install this library.

-2. download the zip archive of LinearElasticity or clone this repository:
+2. download the zip archive of NavierStokes or clone this repository:

    ` git clone https://github.com/ICStoolbox/NavierStokes.git `